USAJOBS/help-center/how-to/search/save/index.md

 * You can create and save up to 10 saved searches—saved searches will expire one year after you create it.
 * You can [manage your saved searches in your account](#Manage saved searches in your account).

-### To save a search:
+### To save a search

-1. Log into your USAJOBS account.
+1. Sign into your USAJOBS account.
 If you don’t have an account, you need to create one.
 Only signed in users can save their search.
 2. Start a job search by entering a keyword or location and click **Search**.
 You can also choose the **Advanced Search** option to narrow your results.
 3. Click **Save This Search** on the search results page located on the left side of the page under the [search filters](../filters/).
 4. Confirm how you want to search for keywords (similar to, exact match etc.).